hsivonen/charset/README.md

 Never try to perform any security analysis on the undecoded data in ASCII-incompatible encodings and in UTF-7 in particular.
 Always decode first and analyze after.
-UTF-7 allows even characters that don't have to be represeted as base64 to be represented as base64.
+UTF-7 allows even characters that don't have to be represented as base64 to be represented as base64.
 Also, for consistency with Thunderbird, the UTF-7 decoder in this crate allows e.g. ASCII controls to be represented without base64 encoding even when the spec says they should be base64-encoded.